7 Day South & North Indian Diabetic Diet Chart to Control Blood Sugar Levels

 In today’s fast-paced world, with too much information available, sticking to a healthy and balanced diet seems hard and at times confusing.
 Here are some simple and easy tips to help you control blood sugar levels and weight loss without compromising the taste.

-Include vegetables in every meal: The easiest way to do this is to garnish your dosas, chillas, or chapatis with shredded vegetables such as cabbage, carrot, onion, etc.
+The easiest way to do this is to garnish your dosas, chillas, or chapatis with shredded vegetables such as cabbage, carrot, onion, etc.

-Another excellent way is to have vegetable soups.
 Add small chunks of cabbage, cauliflower, drumsticks, brinjal, okra (bhindi), etc., along with salt and spices in a pot of boiling water.
 Enjoy your soup with a dollop of ghee, butter or coconut oil.

-Replace your rice with millets like Kodo millet, Barnyard millet, Proso millet, etc. Millets are superior to rice in terms of protein, fibre, and antioxidant content.
+Add Kodo millet, Barnyard millet, Proso millet, etc in your diet.
+Millets are superior to rice in terms of protein, fibre, and antioxidant content.
 They help lower your high blood sugar levels.

-Add healthy fats such as ghee, olive oil, or coconut oil while cooking your rice or chapati to lower its glycemic index.
+such as ghee, olive oil, or coconut oil while cooking your rice or chapati to lower its glycemic index.
 Furthermore, it keeps you fuller for a long time.

-Say YES to homemade food.
 Meals cooked at home are prepared hygienically using high-quality, and unadulterated ingredients.

 Dos and Don’ts